keisuke1350/kadai8_kassai/kadai8/Pods/FBSDKLoginKit/README.md

 ### CocoaPods

-1. Add the following to your `Podfile`:
+1. If you explicitly **DO NOT** want to include Swift files, add the following to your `Podfile`:

         pod 'FBSDKCoreKit'
         pod 'FBSDKLoginKit'
         pod 'FBSDKShareKit'

+   If you would like to use versions of the pods that include Swift, add the following to your `Podfile`:

+        pod 'FBSDKCoreKit/Swift'
+        pod 'FBSDKLoginKit/Swift'
+        pod 'FBSDKShareKit/Swift'

 2. Test your install by adding `import FBSDKCoreKit` to your `AppDelegate`
 3. Check-out the tutorials available online at: <https://developers.facebook.com/docs/ios/getting-started>